kaustubhad/fastman/README.md

 * **annotateN**	= A numeric value, if set, this number of top SNPs will be annotated on the plot.
 * **annotationCol** = A string indicating the color of annotation.
 Defaults to grey.
 * **annotationAngle**	= The angle of annotation, defaults to 45 degree.
-* **baseline**	= The position to draw a baseline.
-Defaults to NULL, which means there would not be a default baseline unless the user specifies a desired baseline position.
-In case the data has a left tail the user might want to provide a baseline position for reference.
+* **baseline**	= The position to draw a baseline in black.
+Defaults to NULL, as a typical manhattan plot already has a baseline at y=0.
+In case the data has a left tail (e.g. two-sided scoes) the user might want to provide a baseline position for reference.
 In case multiple baselines are required, the user can provide a vector of positions.
-* **suggestiveline**	= The position to draw a "suggestive" line.
+* **suggestiveline**	= The position to draw a GWAS "suggestive significance" line.
 Defaults to -log10(1e-5).
 In case multiple suggestive lines are required, the user can provide a vector of positions.
-* **genomewideline**	= The position to draw a “genome-wide significant” line.
+* **genomewideline**	= The position to draw a GWAS “genome-wide significance” line.
 Defaults to -log10(5e-8).
 In case multiple genome-wide significant lines are required, the user can provide a vector of positions.
 * **cex** = A a numerical vector giving the amount by which plotting characters and symbols should be scaled relative to the default.
 This works as a multiple of par("cex").
 NULL and NA are equivalent to 1.0.
 Defaults to 0.4.
 * **cex.axis**	= The magnification to be used for axis annotation relative to the current setting of cex.
 Defaults to 0.6.
 * **xlab**	= A label for the x axis, defaults to a description of x.
 * **ylab**	= A label for the y axis, defaults to a description of y.
-* **xlim**	= the x limits (x1, x2) of the plot.
-Note that x1 > x2 is allowed and leads to a ‘reversed axis’.
-The default value, NULL, indicates that the range of the finite values to be plotted should be used.
-User should refrain from changing xlim in order to subset x-axis by region.
-The better option is to specify the same in the bprange arguent, as changing xlim might lead to improper scaling and annotation spacing in the plot.
+* **xlim**	= The x limits of the plot.
+The user should refrain from changing xlim in order to subset x-axis by region.
+The better option is to specify this in the bprange arguent, as changing xlim might lead to improper scaling and spacing in the plot.
 * **ylim** = The y limits of the plot.
-User should refrain from changing ylim in order to truncate y-axis.
-The better option is to specify the same in the maxP arguent, as changing ylim might lead to improper scaling and annotation spacing in the plot.
+The user should refrain from changing ylim in order to truncate y-axis.
+The better option is to specify the same in the maxP arguent, as changing ylim might lead to improper scaling and spacing in the plot.

 #### Value
 A Manhattan Plot